carnanny/CarNanny/README.md

-# CarNanny
+# Car Nanny

 Car Nanny is an app that allows you to quickly and easily save, load and share your vehicle location.

 ## How does Car Nanny work?

 Simply press the button to save the location and press the button again to load the location.
-Simple as that!
+Car Nanny works as simply as that!

 Android phone?
 Download the app on Google Play <a href="https://play.google.com/store/apps/details?id=com.carnanny.app">here</a>